ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 At a high level, NTPv5 should be a protocol that is capable of operating in both local networks and also over public internet connections where packet loss, delay, and even filtering may occur.
+It should be able to provide enough information for both basic time information as well as synchronisation.

 ## Resource management